Kirani Ayat: Singles

-World Tours and Notable performances
+World tours and notable performances

 Kirani Ayat started off the year 2017 with a tour to the United States.
 This was to promote his new song by then debut EP "ZAMANI".
 Ayat first landed in Los Angeles at The Airliner in Downtown LA.
 He then continued to East coast.

 Awards and nominations

 Honorable mention in the Hip hop category at the International Songwriting Competition out of over 17,000 entries.
 At the 2019 Vodafone Ghana Music Awards, Kirani Ayat's video for his "Guda" single which was directed by David Nico-Sey got a nomination for Best Video of the Year.
 The video for "Guda" also received a nomination at 3Music Awards 2019:

 On 17 November 2019, Kirani Ayat won the Overall Best Video Award with his "Guda" hit track at 4SyteTV Music Video Awards 2019.

+Controversy

+On 27 September 2022, Kirani Ayat became embroiled in a controversy regarding the unauthorized use of his music video 'Guda' for promotional purposes by the Ghanaian government's tourism industry.
+He expressed disappointment that his video was used without his consent, despite his previous attempts to collaborate with the Ministry of Tourism for promoting tourism in the Northern region using his video.
+The issue sparked discussions about copyright infringement and proper permission for artistic works.
+In a video shared on President Akufo-Addo’s Twitter handle, excerpts from Kirani Ayat's 'Guda' music video were used as promotion for Ghana's tourism industry.
+This utilization of his work without his consent led Kirani Ayat to address the issue through a series of tweets that quickly went viral.
+He expressed his disappointment that the Ministry of Tourism did not respond to his previous attempts to collaborate on promoting tourism in the Northern region using his video.

+The director of the 'Guda' music video, David Nicol-Sey, also expressed frustration at the lack of due diligence by the Government of Ghana in obtaining proper permission for using the video.

+In response, the Ghana Tourism Authority issued a statement, shifting the blame to SAMSAL Company Limited, an advertising firm, for the copyright infringement.
+However, SAMSAL denied responsibility for the copyright blunder in their own statement.

+Support and encouragement for Kirani Ayat poured in from Ghanaians and celebrities alike, urging him to pursue legal action against the government for copyright infringement.
+Kirani Ayat expressed gratitude for the support he received in his fight for justice.

+Ghana has previously undertaken successful tourism initiatives, such as the "Year of Return" launched in 2019, aimed at promoting the country to visitors from around the world.